pgeu/pgeu-system/docs/confreg/schedule.md

 Photo
 :    A photo of the speaker, JPEG or PNG format, sized 512x512 pixels.
-Will automaticlaly be resized to 512x512 on upload and centered on a transparent background to keep the aspect ratio, and converted to PNG in order to support said transparency.
+Will automatically be resized to 512x512 on upload and centered on a transparent background to keep the aspect ratio, and converted to PNG in order to support said transparency.